SufiyaSarwath/SufiyaSarwath/README.md

 # 👋 Hi, I'm Sufiya Sarwath
-I'm a computer science student.
+I'm a computer science student with a passion for AI and Data Science.
+I love exploring and learning new things.

 ## 🚀 Tech Stack